LLNL/MuyGPyS/README.md

 ### Inference

-With set hyperparameters, we are able to use the `muygps` object to predict the response of test data.
+With set (or learned) hyperparameters, we are able to use the `muygps` object to predict the response of test data.
 Several workflows are supported.
 See below a simple regression workflow, using the data structures built up in this example:
 ```